jeblad/jeblad.github.io/_posts/2018-03-10-rate-encoding.md

 ---
-layout: page
+layout: post
-category : neural nets
 title: Rate Encoded Location
-tagline: place encode like a brain tags : [place encode, rate encode]
+tagline: place encode like a brain category : neural nets tags : [place encode, rate encode]
 description: Outline of rate encoded locations, how the brain might do it, and a possible approximation in an artificial neural net.
 authors: [jeblad]